Just keep giving!

 The official social service agency of the Catholic Church in Hong Kong, Caritas focuses on the needs of the ‘3 Ls’ – the last, the least and the lost.
 They firmly believe in giving people a second chance.
 Support their wonderful program and drop off your items at their door.

-What you can donate: All wearable clothing.
+What you can donate: All wearable clothing and toys.

 Caritas Community Centre, 2/F, Caritas House, 2-8 Caine Road, Mid-Levels, Hong Kong, 2843 4652, www.caritas.org.hk

 Having been around for over 50 years, Christian Action is the only comprehensive provider of services to ethnic minorities, refugees, asylum seekers and foreign domestic helpers.
 Their Green Collection Charity Drive will take anything that can be worn again.
 Call them at 2456 2220 and arrange a pick up right at your door.
 If you have a lot to give, they’ll even pick up your items for free.